 Canada’s Provincial Nominee Program allows participating provinces and territories to nominate a set number of economic immigration candidates each year for permanent residence in Canada.
 Each participating province and territory has at least one immigration stream that is linked to the Express Entry system.

 Among others, Express Entry-aligned PNPs in Ontario, Saskatchewan, British Columbia and Prince Edward Island have been extremely active in 2018.
-Ontario alone has three Express Entry-linked streams, which accounted for 95 per cent of all nominations issued by the province in 2018.

 Today’s draw continued a trend established on September 5 that has seen IRCC issue 3,900 ITAs in five of the six all-program draws held since then.
 These larger draws resulted in a Express Entry record 11,700 invitations in October — more than double the 5,558 that were issued in October 2017.